 EU institutions and agencies

 The EMCDDA works closely with the European Union institutions and agencies.
 This active cooperation means that the Centre can provide constant assistance in defining a drug strategy by supplying the Member States and the Community with more reliable and comparable information.
-In return, the Centre’s contributions in the field of information on drugs is broadly disseminated at European level.
+In return, the Centre’s contributions in the field of information on drugs are broadly disseminated at European level.

 The EMCDDA collaborates with numerous international partners, often within the framework of formal cooperation agreements supplemented by practical joint work programmes.
 Cooperation ranges from the exchange of information and methodologies, via ad hoc technical collaboration on specific supranational projects, to close participation in the EMCDDA’s routine data collection activities.
 The overall objective of this cooperation is to develop a better understanding of the changing drugs phenomenon worldwide.